How to maintain your clothes dryer

 Many homes have foil venting, which extends and compresses to reach the dryer’s position.
 This type of venting may be convenient, but it can also get squished between the dryer and the wall, reducing air flow and making your dryer work harder.
 In order to maximize your appliance’s lifespan, it is recommended that you use all-metal venting, which won’t compress and quickly dissipates heat.

 Maintaining your clothes dryer is an important part of being a homeowner.
 Home appliances are expensive, and maintaining them helps you to get the most out of your money.
 If you are concerned about the high potential cost of having to repair or replace a major appliance or home system, consider investing in a home warranty from TotalProtect®.
-Your appliances will be covered, so if anything happens, all you will have to do is pick up the phone and we’ll be there to fix it.
+Your appliances will be covered1, so if anything happens, all you'll have to do is pick up the phone and we’ll be there to help fix it.

 The information in this article is intended to provide guidance on the proper maintenance and care of systems and appliances in the home.
 Not all of the topics mentioned are covered by our home warranty or maintenance plans.
 Please review your home warranty contract carefully to understand your coverage.